feoh/blindnotdumb/posts/windows-papercuts-for-nix-developers.md

 leave your C compiler on the PATH on Windows.
 I suspect this is because malware on Windows is such an incredibly pervasive problem.

-I get that, but then we should probably either modify our toolchains to not expect that as a default or maybe create documentation to help people understand the happy path.
+I get that, but then we should probably either modify our tool-chains to not expect that as a default or maybe create documentation to help people understand the happy path.